Punalur: Geography

 Punalur has an average elevation of 56 m.
 Many tourists have visited scenic spots along the Kallada River.
 The Palaruvi Falls is 35 km from Punalur.
-The first planned eco-tourism project in Kerala is only 20 km from Punalur on NH 744 towards Sengottai.
+The first planned ecotourism project in Kerala is only 20 km from Punalur on NH 744 towards Sengottai.

 Politics

-Punalur Assembly constituency is part of the Kollam (Lok Sabha constituency).
-P.S.Supal is the MLA of Punalur assembly constituency.
-N. K. Premachandran is MP of Kollam (Lok Sabha constituency).
+Punalur Assembly constituency is part of the Kollam (Lok Sabha constituency) and Punalur Assembly constituency.

+K. Pushpaletha is the sitting Chairperson of Punalur Municipality.
+P. S. Supal of Communist Party of India is the MLA of Punalur assembly constituency and N. K. Premachandran is MP of Kollam (Lok Sabha constituency).

+The assembly constituency is continuously won by Communist Party of India since 1991.
+Punalur Municipality is currently ruled by Left Democratic Front.